• Skip to primary navigation

 Bottomless pot

 The bottomless pot can be any container that is easy to cut.
-Preferably I use recycled pots from the garden center.
+Preferably, I use recycled pots from the garden center.
 They are usually made of thin plastic and are very easy to cut open with scissors.

-Now fill all the bottomless pots into a garden tray and you are ready for the next step.
+Now fill all the bottomless pots into a garden tray, and you are ready for the next step.

-Planting the pickles into a bottomless pot
+Planting seeds in a bottomless pot

 Planting seedlings in a Bottomless Pot